 Daddy hoped to always keep this spot (the old fishing and swimming hole, along with land nearby) for family and friends to gather and enjoy nature.
 Sharing his dream to keep the land, Thelma (Mother) worked at Brautigam’s Grocery Store to add to Daddy’s constable pay and farm income.
 Now, Mother gives this land so a piece of Tomball’s past and a small part of God’s wonders may be preserved.
 Daddy, a man with big hands and an even bigger heart, would be especially proud that here the legacy of good time among family and friends will continue.
 This land cherished by six generations of the Theis family now remains for all to enjoy.

 Daddy, we know you would love it.”

 “The children of A. W. “Allie” and Thelma (Attaway) Theis, with special remembrance of our deceased infant brother, Clifford Dale Theis.

 Patricia “Pat” Theis Com

-While so much of our Houston metro area keeps being paved over with new land developments, thanks to the Theis family this precious 4 acres of land will remain as it is for generations to come.
+Much of our Houston metro area keeps expanding with new land developments.
+Thanks to the Theis family this precious 4 acres of land will remain as it is for generations to come.